 - Women's health

-As a master of public health student at SLU, you will be required to complete an internship with an approved organization and preceptor.
+As a master of public health student at SLU, you will be required to complete an internship, referred to as the Applied Practice Experience, or APEx, with an approved organization and preceptor.
 This valuable experience is designed to enhance your educational experience and to develop professional competencies in behavioral science and health education.

-Students who choose to concentrate in behavioral science and health education have held internships at many organizations including American Diabetes Association, March of Dimes Missouri Chapter and the St. Louis Area Business Health Coalition.
+Students who choose to concentrate in behavioral science and health education have engaged in practice experiences at many organizations including American Diabetes Association, March of Dimes Missouri Chapter, Patient Centered Outcome Research Institute (PCORI), St. Louis Area Foodbank and the St. Louis Area Business Health Coalition.

 Careers in Behavioral Science and Health Education